-If you have old wooden skids lying around, they are a cheap source of material.
+If you have old wooden skids laying around, they are a cheap source of material.
 They are quite sturdy giving you a stable structure when built well.

 This plan is for a standard Langstroth hive.
 It provides for options to have either top bar frames or enclosed frames.

 The build is quite basic with simple joints so you can put it together quite quickly and direct the savings toward other equipment.